rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   In the Azure Stack admin portal, SQL Database and SQL HostingServer should now appear as options beneath the Data + Storage section when creating a new resource.
+-   In the Azure Stack admin portal, SQL Database and SQL HostingServer should now appear as options beneath the Data + Storage section when creating a new resource

 ### Task 3: Create Azure Stack Deployment Taxonomy for Tenets